-Sadly, even with full intensive care, approximately one out of every 16 infected babies will die from their GBS infection (around 5% of babies with early-onset and around 8% with late-onset GBS infection).
+Even with full intensive care, approximately one out of every 16 infected babies will die from their GBS infection (around 5% of babies with early-onset and around 8% with late-onset GBS infection).

-Before discharge, a full work up should be done for a baby who has recovered from GBS infection comprising:
+Before discharge, a full work-up should be done for a baby who has recovered from GBS infection comprising:

-- Full examination by paediatrician
+- Full examination by a paediatrician

 - Review of clinical parameters

 If a baby develops GBS infection and is one of a multiple birth, the same antibiotics should be given intravenously to the other baby/babies as a preventative measure, even if they appear well.

 A baby who has recovered from a GBS infection is at low but slightly increased risk of re-infection (estimated to be around 1-3%).
 There is no established evidence to recommend any specific treatments to prevent recurrent GBS.